kunal297/kunal297/README.md

 &nbsp;
 - Hi, I'm Kunal, a Software Developer 🚀 from India.
-- Beside's developing stuff, I practice cyber security and do bug bounty hunting in free times.
+- Beside's developing stuff, I practice system designs in free times.

 - 🔭 I’m currently doing Interview Preparation for SWE or SDE roles.
-- 🌱 I’m currently working on projects based on Full Stack Developement.
+- 🌱 I’m currently working on projects based on Android Development and Full Stack Developement.

 - 📫 How to reach me:
 - You can mail me => kc297.0201@gmail.com